ixydo/gpg-smartcard-automation/README.md

        $(GNUPGHOME)/openpgp-revocs.d

+4. Optionally print the paper master key.

+       $(GNUPGHOME)/.data/paperkey-master.txt

-4. On your regular workstation:
+5. On your regular workstation:

       1. Plug in a smartcard
       2. Plug in the USB drive used to transfer between airgapped and